mgoold/linear_algebra_notes/linear_algebra_tasks.md

 ## Compute Jacobian of Matrix

+### Steps:
+* Using a Jacobian begins with two elements:
+  * There will be a function that maps a column of inputs to a column of output functions.
+Review which inputs map to which outputs.
+  * A specific point at which to plot the Jacobian.
+* Take partial derivatives:
+  * Creat the Jacobian:
+    * To create the first Jacobian row, take a partial derivative of the first output function w.r.t the first input variable.
+Move across each column in the row, taking the derivative of the same output function w.r.t. each successive input variable.
+    * Repeat this process for the next Jacobian row, using the next output function in order after the first, w.r.t. each successive input variable.
+    * Repeat this process until all output variables have been process w.r.t each input variable.
+  * Plug the coordinates for the given point into the derivative functions and process the resultant math.
+The result is then the slope of a line in a subspace of $R^n$ which points toward the local maxima of the function.

 ## Find Value of Length of Difference Between 2 Vectors

 ### Find Length of Difference Between Orthoganal Vectors